Study This Course to Develop Your Understanding of Children

 Child psychology is concerned with the development of a person over the course of their childhood.
-This involves the development of a child's mental processes (ie. cognitive development); emotional behaviour, and social behaviour.
+This involves the development of a child's mental processes like intelligence and language (cognitive development), emotional behaviour, social behaviour, and also their physical development.

-For convenience, a distinction is made between the cognitive, emotional and social aspects of behaviour.
-However, this distinction is purely theoretical.
+For convenience, a distinction is often made between these different areas of development but it is really only a theoretical one.
 It is made simply to help us learn and understand.
-In reality, the different aspects of behaviour interact with each other.
+In reality, the different aspects of development interact with each other.
 When problems develop in any area of development, they usually become rapidly evident in other areas as well.
 The study of child psychology is partly concerned with identifying such interrelationships.

 - Identify key concepts and issues in child psychology